udovin/ntied/ntied-transport/docs/ARCHITECTURE.md

 ### server.rs

-`ServerDiscovery` — communicates with a centralized signaling server over UDP (ported from v1).
+`ServerDiscovery` — communicates with a centralized signaling server over UDP.
 Handles register, resolve, heartbeat, and incoming connection notifications.

 When the server sends an `IncomingConnection` response (peer X at addr Y wants to connect),